pilotforum/pilotforum-v1/README.md

   Awesome in every way that matters :rocket:
 </h3>
 <p align="center">
-  Pilot Forum is an amazing and open source forum created for universities, that solve many problems in different areas!
+  PilotForum is an amazing and open source forum created for universities, that solve many problems in different areas!
 </p>

 ## 🚀 Get Up and Running in 3 Minutes